dongmaster/uguupload/README.md

 ```

 ## Supported platforms
-If you can install curl and rust on your system, you can use this.
+If you can install curl (and rust, if you are compiling uguupload) on your system, you can use this.
 This has been tested on:
 * Windows 7 64-bit
 * Linux 64-bit